Polynomial definability in constraint languages with few subpowers

-Clearly, every relation $R \leq \algA^n$ is the intersection of the $\land$-irreducible relations above it (in the inclusion order), thus it can be written as a conjunction of critical relations.
-Hence we only need to give an upper bound on the number of such critical relations.
+\begin{proof} Clearly, every relation $R \leq \algA_1 \times \ldots \times \algA_n$ is the intersection of the $\land$-irreducible invariant relations containing it, thus it can be written as a conjunction of critical relations.
+Hence, we only need to give a linear upper bound on the number of such critical relations.